Staying safe in the sun and hot weather with blood cancer

 When the sun is out make sure that you wear sunglasses – ideally ones that come with a guaranteed ultraviolet (UV) filter.

-Wearing loose-fitting clothing made from cotton or natural fibres will give you extra protection from the sun.
+Wearing loose-fitting clothing made from cotton or natural fibres will give you extra protection from the sun, and keep you cool.

 Select a suncream with a sun protection factor (SPF) of at least 30 and with protection from UVA and UVB rays.
 Whether in lotion, spray or gel form, make sure that you apply it as recommended, and reapply after swimming or exercising heavily (which will make you sweat).
 If you need to use insect repellent cream then apply this after your suncream.

-Drink plenty of water and avoid too much caffeine (tea, coffee) or alcohol.
+It's particularly important for people with blood cancer to stay hydrated.
+Drink plenty of water throughout the day and avoid too much caffeine (tea, coffee) or alcohol.

 Some treatments, like radiotherapy, can make skin more sensitive to chemicals like chlorine, so you may need to avoid swimming in chlorinated water (for example, your local swimming pool).
 If you are at higher risk of infections, you might also need to avoid swimming in natural water like lakes or rivers, because of the risk of bacteria.
 You can ask your medical team for more advice about this.

-For more general information about sun safety, see the NHS information about sun safety.
+For more general information about protecting yourself from the sun, see NHS information about sun safety.